Filártiga v. Peña-Irala: Subsequent events

-ATS claims have been limited to foreign national plaintiffs and did not provide jurisdiction for lawsuits against foreign governments.
+ATS claims have been limited to foreign national plaintiffs and did not provide jurisdiction for lawsuits against foreign governments who do not consent to juristiction.
 Eleven years after Filartiga, Congress enacted the Torture Victims Protection Act, creating a cause of action which, until then, had existed in the common law, however this too has been restricted in scope to individuals who torture or commit extrajudicial killings, and not to corporations or political associations like the Palestine Liberation Organization (see Mohamad v.
 Palestinian Authority).

 Because individuals often don't have the means to pay large damage awards in these kinds of cases, the Seventh Circuit in Boim v.
 Quranic Literacy Institute gave voice to the idea that allowing claims to proceed against organizations and states that finance FTOs would "imperil the flow of money and discourage the financing of terrorist acts" by making it unprofitable.
 Other Congressional statutes enacted post-Filartiga have created other avenues to pursue claims against foreign governments like the Anti-Terrorism Act and amendments to the Foreign Sovereign Immunities Act that have broadened the scope of the types of property against which execution can be sought to satisfy judgments under FSIA's terrorism exception).

+In 1992, Congress enacted the Anti-Terrorism Act (ATA) provided a private right of action that allows U.S. nationals to sue for injuries resulting from international terrorism.
+However in Sokolow v.
+Palestine Liberation Organization the Second Circuit dismissed the suit for lacking juristiction.

+In 2019, Congress amended ATA with the Promoting Security and Justice for Victims of Terrorism Act of 2019 (PSJVTA) which specifically created a cause of action against the PLO and PA.
+In Fuld v.
+Palestine Liberation Organization the US Supreme Court ruled PSJVTA to be constitutional.